Wilson Collison

-Wilson Collison (November 5, 1893 – May 25, 1941) was a writer and playwright.
+Wilson Collison (November 5, 1893 – May 25, 1941) was an American writer and playwright.
+He started with farces.

+His play Red Dust (1928) was adapted twice for feature films: the first released in 1932 under the same title, and a 1953 version titled Mogambo.
+Two novels also received second lives in film adaptations.

 Early years

-Wilson Collison was the son of John B. Collison, a clerk in the City Engineer's Office, and Mary E. Gardner.
+Wilson Collison was the son of John B. Collison, a clerk in the Glouster, Ohio City Engineer's Office, and Mary E. Gardner.
 Wilson Collison abandoned plans to become a scientist when he found he preferred writing.

-Showing signs of early talent he was nine when a Columbus newspaper accepted one of his stories.
+Showing signs of early talent, he was nine when a Columbus, Ohio newspaper accepted one of his stories.
 His writing was largely self-developed, as he completed only one year of high school.
-He worked as a printer, a stenographer, an advertising writer, and as a clerk in the wholesale and retail drug business.
+In his early years, he worked as a printer, a stenographer, an advertising writer, and as a clerk in the wholesale and retail drug business.

 Actor

 At 18 Collison became an actor with a repertory company that toured small towns in Michigan.
 He also was a vaudeville performer.